The Senior Project

 The Production Studio Course

-In this course, a junior or sophomore major undertakes the stage management of a significant departmental production.
+In this course, a sophomore or junior major undertakes the stage management of a significant departmental production.
 Department faculty and staff determine stage management assignments.
 Students attend rehearsals and production meetings as required, in addition to fulfilling all responsibilities.

 Juniors Meetings and Senior Project Proposals